 Nettle – the classic remedy against water retention

 Nettle has been considered a proven remedy for water retention for centuries.
-The plant can support kidney function and promote gentle drainage.
-Its constituents, such as potassium, flavonoids, and organic acids, can help flush out excess fluid.
+The plant can support kidney function and promote gentle diuresis.
+Its ingredients such as potassium, flavonoids, and organic acids can help flush out excess fluid.

-You can enjoy nettle as a tea—pour 2-3 teaspoons of dried leaves into hot water and let it steep for 10 minutes.
-Alternatively, nettle capsules are a convenient option for on-the-go.
+You can enjoy nettle as tea – pour 2-3 teaspoons of dried leaves with hot water and let the infusion steep for 10 minutes.
+Alternatively, nettle capsules are a convenient option for on the go.

 Dandelion – for liver and water balance

-Dandelion can support both liver function and water balance .
-Its bitter compounds can stimulate digestion, while potassium and other minerals can regulate water balance.
+Dandelion can support both liver function and water balance.
+The bitter substances can stimulate digestion, while potassium and other minerals can regulate water balance.

-Young dandelion leaves taste great in salads.
+Young dandelion leaves taste excellent in salads.
 For targeted use, dandelion tea or standardized extracts are suitable.
-For long-term use, you should seek advice from an experienced practitioner.
+For long-term use, you should consult an experienced person.

-Green tea can have a mild diuretic effect while also providing valuable antioxidants.
-Its caffeine content can promote renal blood flow, while catechins can protect cells from oxidative stress.
+Green tea can have a mild diuretic effect while providing valuable antioxidants.
+The caffeine it contains can promote kidney blood flow, while catechins can protect cells from oxidative stress.

-Drinking 2-3 cups of green tea daily can not only help with dehydration, but also support metabolism and promote skin health.
+2-3 cups of green tea daily can not only help with diuresis but also support metabolism and promote skin health.

-If you want to specifically support your natural drainage, high-quality nutritional supplements can be a useful addition.
+If you want to specifically support your natural diuresis, high-quality supplements can be a useful addition.
 Nutrador® offers various products that can help regulate water balance:

-Opti Mag 7 can support muscle function and reduce cramps that can occur during dehydration.
+Opti Mag 7 can support muscle function and reduce cramps that may occur during diuresis.
 Magnesium is involved in over 300 enzyme systems and can help stabilize electrolyte balance.

-NRF2 activator can promote cellular detoxification and support the body's natural balance.
-A well-functioning detoxification system can also help with water regulation.
+NRF2 activator can promote cellular detoxification and support the body's own balance.
+A well-functioning detox system can also help regulate water balance.

-These supplements are particularly suitable for people who exercise regularly, are sedentary at work, or suffer from hormonal fluctuations.
-Stick to the recommended dosage and consult a medical professional if you are unsure.
+These supplements are especially suitable for people who exercise regularly, sit a lot at work, or suffer from hormonal fluctuations.
+Stick to the recommended dosage and consult a medical professional if in doubt.

-Stay away from drastic methods: Quick-release water pills or extreme water conservation can do more harm than good.
-They can lead to electrolyte imbalances, circulatory problems, or a rebound effect, in which the body subsequently retains even more water.
+Keep away from drastic methods: Quick diuretic pills or extreme water restriction can do more harm than good.
+They can lead to electrolyte imbalances, circulatory problems, or a rebound effect where the body stores even more water afterwards.

 Also avoid these counterproductive habits: